philodi-dev/philodi-dev/README.md

 July 2022 – Present

-Drove the technical roadmap for M-Pesa mobile applications (iOS/Android) and critical backend services, ensuring stringent alignment with business objectives and security standards. 🗺️
+Drove the technical roadmap for M-Pesa mobile applications (iOS/Android) using React Native and Swift, ensuring stringent alignment with business objectives and security standards. 🗺️

 Architected and implemented API-first interfaces for complex microservices, including real-time screening for Remittance and AML, and the comprehensive OPENAPI platform. 🌐